dhcdht/ColorSense-for-Xcode/README.md

 # ColorSense for Xcode

+## Modify by this repo
+1. Add support for Hex color
+2. Add 'f' after float value when auto complete

 ## Overview

 ColorSense is an Xcode plugin that makes working with `UIColor` (and `NSColor`) more visual.